PChol22/dev-to-articles/blog-posts/guardian/lambda-versions/article.md

 # See also

-There also many other tools helping you manage your lambdas versioning.
-One of them is [Serverless Prune Plugin][serverless-prune-plugin], which integrates with the Serverless Framework and allows you to only keep a certain amount of recent versions for each one of your functions.
+There also many other tools helping you manage your Lambdas versioning.
+One of them is [Serverless Prune Plugin][serverless-prune-plugin], which integrates with the Serverless Framework and allows you to only keep a certain amount of recent versions for each of your functions.

 To go deeper into AWS Lambda deployment quotas and how to deal with them, check out [this article from Yan Cui][quotas-article].